octavianussps/ADM-HW3/README.md

 The above information is coded in the main.py available in repository.

+### Cosine similarity

+we calculated the tfidf for the query and executed the cosine similary with the documents obtained from the conjuntive query.

 #### Our Score

 The user can also decide the number of links to see, he can also specify the director and the composer.